Retail Marketing

 Okay, okay — CPG brands on TikTok are about more than just food!

-Look at Lumineux as a prime example.
+Look at Lumineux, for example.
 The brand taps into a variety of influencer communities on TikTok to promote their teeth-whitening products.

 Of course, this includes people on #TeethTok concerned about dental hygiene.
 Not to mention #BeautyTok influencers that want to show off their smiles.